John Bath: Championship final appearances

-John Bath played left-, i.e. number 8, in Wakefield Trinity’s 21-9 victory over St. Helens in the Championship Final replay during the 1966–67 season at Station Road, Swinton on Wednesday 10 May 1967.
+John Bath played left- in Wakefield Trinity’s 21-9 victory over St. Helens in the Championship Final replay during the 1966–67 season at Station Road, Swinton on Wednesday 10 May 1967.

 Club career

 John Bath made his début for Wakefield Trinity during March 1966, and he played his last match for Wakefield Trinity during the 1967–68 season.